National Institute on Media and the Family: Violence and video games

 In late 2003 Walsh proposed the coining of a neologism to fill what he sees is a gap in English vocabulary: killographic, to be defined as the "graphic depiction of brutal violence."
 This is intended as an analogy to "pornographic", which he defines as the "graphic depiction of sexual acts".
 This term has been the subject of public debate.
 Doug Lowenstein, head of the Entertainment Software Association, described it as a "clever phrase", but noted that the average age of video gamers is 28, and that "as adults they should be allowed to pick their entertainment."

 In late 2005, the NIMF sent a letter to activist Jack Thompson, who had also advocated against violent content in video games, to request that Thompson stop claiming to have the support of the group in various open letters he had published in earlier months.

-Stubbs the Zombie in Rebel Without a Pulse, along with F.E.A.R., encountered controversy in November 2005 regarding cannibalism in games.
-Walsh and U.S. Senator Joe Lieberman criticized the game as "cannibalistic" and harmful to underage children.
-Senator Lieberman stated "It's just the worst kind of message to kids, and furthermore it can harm the entirety of America's youth".
+Stubbs the Zombie in Rebel Without a Pulse and F.E.A.R., both released in late 2005, encountered controversy after NIMF listed them in their "games to avoid" report because the organization had found they featured cannibalism in certain scenes.
+Walsh and U.S. Senator Joe Lieberman criticized the game as harmful to underage children, with Lieberman stating at a NIMF press conference that "It's just the worst kind of message to kids" and "They can be dangerous to your children's health."
 The game's developer, Wideload Games, responded by saying that Stubbs is a zombie, not a human cannibal.
 GamePolitics also chided the report, calling it "ridiculous" and citing 36 mainstream news outlets had picked the story immediately after the NIMF report.